nuagenetworks/monolithe/README.md

 Once all the `vsdk` versions you want to include in `vspk` have been generated, run the following command:

-    $ vspk-generator --version 3.0 3.1 3.2
+    $ vspk-generator -v 3.0 3.1 3.2

-The source code for the generated `vsdp` package will be available in `codegen/vspk`.
+The source code for the generated `vspk` package will be available in `codegen/vspk`.

 ### Generate vspk documentation